Prayers of My Heart

 God of Joy and Love

 It’s a new day, but let me ask you something.
 Are you short on joy today?
 It can happen.
 We race toward special days or live expectantly of something and then it comes and goes.
 Or, things don’t go as we expected or wanted.
 What do we do when that happens?
 We have a choice.
 We can get down and discouraged.
 We can dwell on the negative.
 Or, we can go into God’s presence and talk things over with Him.
 We can be mindful of Jesus’s love for us and how He longs to fill us and be our companion.
-I encourage you today to choose to see life today through His eyes and that every day is a gift.
+I encourage you to choose to see life today through His eyes and every day as a gift.
 Use today to express gratefulness to Him for every single blessing before you: a place to live, family, work, the blessing of a ministry, friends, and your health.
 Thank God for the freedom to live in a country where you can worship with other believers…if that is the case.
 I know some of you who receive this worship under oppressive circumstances.
 Thank God for those partnering with you and the protection God has given you to continue the work you do.
 In whatever circumstance you find yourself, ask God to fill you with His Spirit and joy.
 Yield to His divine direction throughout the day.
 Be a Christian who is known by your love and joy.
 Meditate on and live by the following:

 You (God) will make known to me the path of life;